br101/zephyr-dw3000-decadriver/README.md

 It contains not much more than the `decadriver/` from the DWS3000_Release_v1.1 (DW3000_API_C0_rev4p0) and the necessary Zephyr bindings for GPIO, SPI and DTS.

-The main idea for this project is that it should be clean from Decawave example code and the "port" abstractions used there and usable for projects which want to use DW3000 and the functions in decadriver, but not the example code (and the mess around it).
+The main idea is that this module contains only the minimal code to drive the DW3000, so it can be used in different projects - and keep it clean from Decawave example code and the port abstractions and genral mess around there.

 It can be used by adding this as a zephyr module in `west.yml`, or by adding the module to CMakeLists.txt, e.g.: